This post may contain affiliate links.

 No matter what time of day your sweet tooth strikes this Midnight Chocolate Peppermint Bundt Cake is a keeper!
 Everyone will want the recipe!

-- 16 oz 2 sticks unsalted butter, softened
+- 16 oz unsalted butter, softened

 - 1 cup granulated sugar